 - Examine this sample Biographical Report for further instruction.
 Yes, this is the level of detail you will need for primary applications.

 - You cannot schedule an interview until your veCollect folder contains the Self-Assessment Guide, Biographical Report, and Resume.
 The HP Office must have your outside transcripts in hand.

-- Schedule the "HP Committee Interview (in-person or Google Hangout) with Barbara Fuller or Dr. DeMarco on Handshake.
+- Schedule the "HP Committee Interview (in-person or Google Hangout) with Rebecca Counter or Dr. DeMarco on Handshake.
 This is at least a 90-minute interview.

 - MCAT, DAT, GRE: completed testing by late spring or early summer.
 July is acceptable but not optimal for MCAT as your AMCAS will not be completed until late August when scores are released.
 August testing will put you further back in review pack!